Growlanser II: The Sense of Justice: Characters

 A strong swordsman and former mercenary.
-When the party looks for Karene, his sister, he is found instead and joins to look for her.
-After rescuing her, he joins for good to testify in Burnstein that Wein & company were innocent about the dam incident.
-His hometown is Grandshill and he was a champion at the arena.
+When the party looks for Karene, his sister, the party ends up assisting him to find her.
+After rescuing her, he joins the party to testify to the king of Burnstein that Wein & company were innocent about the destruction of the dam.
+His hometown is Grandshill, and he was a champion at the arena.